ixa-ehu/ner-evaluation-corpus-europarl/README.md

-# Europarl Evaluation Corpus for Named Entity Recognition
+# Evaluation Corpus for Named Entity Recognition using Europarl

 This repository contains a gold-standard test set created from the [Europarl corpus](http://www.statmt.org/europarl/).
 The test set consists of 799 sentences manually annotated using four entity types and following the [CoNLL 2002 and 2003 guidelines](https://www.clips.uantwerpen.be/conll2003/ner/) for 4 languages: English, German, Italian and Spanish.